stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 - /usr/share/usb_modeswitch - a folder containing the individual setup information files per device, named according to the IDs and possibly further identity tokens (to resolve known ambiguities).
 If your device ID shows up in one of the file names, chances are your device is supported even if the model or brand does not match.

+If you are stuck with an older system, try disabling NM and MM.
 Good results were reported by working with wvdial, UMTSmon and several tools providing a user interface to PPP like kppp; some of these programs may require a bit of basic knowledge though.

 Starting from version 1.1.2, usb_modeswitch will add a symbolic link to the correct port with